External Wall Insulation

 Yes.
 We have a BBA Certificate for weberpral M and NSAI Certificate for weberpral D.

 Lime bloom is a natural phenomenon in cement/lime based products and is neither an application or product fault.
-For more details on causes and remedial action, take a look at our lime bloom technical bulletin.
+For more details on causes and remedial action.

 Straight line cracking is not typical of render failure, but rather of the reflection in the render of a crack in the substrate.
-For more information and suitable remedial action, please look at our Maintenance of weberpral monocouche renders technical bulletin.
+For more information and suitable remedial action.

 The date on the bag is the manufacture date.
 The shelf life will be on the bag and for most products is 12 months.